A police officer filed a criminal complaint yesterday seeking to have a journalist for the BBC charged with insulting His Majesty the King.

 Ms Daranee faces between nine and 45 years in prison if she is convicted.

-multiple criminal counts for perceived anti-monarchy postings, The Economist reported, she could face as long as 50 years in prison.
-The article also discussed the lese majeste complaint, filed by a private citizen, against the entire board of the
+faces multiple criminal counts for perceived anti-monarchy postings, The Economist reported, she could face as long as 50 years in prison.
+The article also discussed the lese majeste complaint, filed by a private citizen, against the entire board

 Authorities have not formally banned The Economist's distribution in Thailand and the following week's edition of the magazine was available on local newsstands, according to CPJ research.